fuesika/mmtl/INSTALL.md

 Compiling and Installing TNT
 ----------------------------

-To compile TNT, you will need the following on your machine:
+To compile and run TNT, you will need the following on your machine:

-  C, C++, and FORTRAN compilers
-  pdflatex and latex2html for documentation
+  C, C++, and FORTRAN compilers, e.g. gcc/g++/gfortran pdflatex and latex2html for documentation itcl, bwidgets for the gui

 To compile and install TNT, type the following

   ./configure --prefix=/location/to/install/tnt
-  make
+  make F77=gfortran
   make install

 The configure script will analyze your system and generate makefiles